jan-martinek/me/hugo/content/archive/wpub-reaction/index.md

 There’s a mention of *non-WP (non-Web Publication) user agents* that should be able to access “at least (…) basic functionality of the book” in a manner of progressive enhancement.
 This once again builds a wall between open web and Web Publications (*optimized for WP-agent and 800\*600 resolution*).

-Let’s abolish the notion of WP user agent entirely.
-Publications can be still enhanced in specialized agents (browsers, browser plug-ins, e-ink readers, audio players), but making browsers the central node brings in all the potential of an open platform.
+Let’s abolish the notion of a *specialized WP user agent* entirely.
+Publications can be still enhanced in various agents (browsers, browser plug-ins, e-ink readers, audio players) via extensions, but making full-fledged browsers the central node brings in all the potential of an open platform.

-Stop half-way and e-books will still be the pain very similar to HTML e-mails, supporting rendering engine from Word 2007.
+Stop half-way and e-books will still be the pain very similar to HTML e-mails, painstakingly supporting rendering engine from Word 2007.

 Also, meeting together on the open web is much better for accessibility and internationalization.
 I somehow cannot accept that the doc needs to mention the necessity of a good support for right-to-left writing or privacy settings.
 That should be device/browser vendor’s job.

 ### No such thing as society

 The spec is concerned mainly with the single-user consumption and overlooks most of the broader array of social interactions.